Custom Board Game Box

 Game Inserts: Engineered for Fit, Protection, and Longevity

-We usually check the insert together with box size, component height, packing order, and shipping method.
-A good insert is not just about making the box look tidy when opened.
-It needs to hold the parts well enough during transport and still be easy for players to use after the game reaches the table.
+We design inserts alongside box size, component height, packing order, and shipping method.
+A good insert must secure parts in transit and still be easy to use at the table.

 Paperboard Insert

-Paperboard inserts are the most practical choice for many standard board games.
-They are cost-controlled, lightweight, and easy to adjust for cards, tokens, dice, rulebooks, and simple component layouts.
-For projects that need a clean internal structure without tooling cost, this is usually the first option we check.
+Paperboard inserts are a practical, low-cost option for standard board games.
+They are lightweight, easy to adjust, and suitable for cards, tokens, dice, and simple layouts.

 Blister Insert (Vacuum Formed Tray)